-St. Stephen’s Comely Bank has a staff team comprising of our minister, our youth worker, our CAP debt centre manager and our Director of Worship.
+St. Stephen’s Comely Bank has a staff team comprising of our minister, our youth worker, and our staff who care for our premises and the surrounding garden.

 Our minister is George Vidits.
 George has been in full time ministry for over 24 years, with the Church of Scotland and previously with the Reformed Church in Romania.
 George has been at St. Stephen’s Comely Bank since 2015.